 That is why the uninformed has difficulty with the terminology and where the incorrect use of 'loading the gun with bullets' comes from.

 It is also why Officials who make regulations that govern flying, posession and transport, do not understand that bullets and unprimed cases are harmless.
 They think incorrectly that 'bullets' are cartridges or ammunition and act accordingly.
 We, as knowledgable people should use and teach them the right terminology.

 A projectile can be a bullet but it is a collective term.
-'Projectile' is any object that is launched and could be a cannonball, piano, pumpkin or a bullet.
+'Projectile' is any object that is launched and could be a cannonball, piano (if you have a trebuchet that is big enough), pumpkin or a bullet.

 The words cartridge, casing, primer, powder and bullet can denote only one thing when speaking in the context of firearms and there is no confusion when using these words.

 The simplest way of remembering the terminology is to start with the bullet.
 We say, correctly, that a person is wearing a bullet proof vest or that there are bullet holes in a target.
 We do not talk about 'head' holes or 'point' holes in a target and a firearm is not chambered for a 'bullet'.
 A firearm is chambered to accept a particular cartridge.

 Use the right words and be understood, reduce confusion and be correct.